EBI-Metabolights/guides/docs/index.md

 - [X] Make ready study supplementary, derived, and raw data. ie. ***spectral files*** produced by the analytical instrument and/or an open source version.
 Please see  [accepted file formats](Files.md#raw-data).

-- [X] MetaboLights **allows only file names containing letters (a–z, A–Z), numbers (0–9), hyphens (-), underscores (_), or dots (.)**.
+- [X] MetaboLights **accepts only file names containing letters (a–z, A–Z), numbers (0–9), hyphens (-), underscores (_), or dots (.)**.
 Please ensure that supplementary, derived, and raw data file names comply with this pattern.
-Otherwise, rename them accordingly. **Space characters are not allowed.**
+Otherwise, rename them accordingly. **Space characters are not accepted.**

-- [X] **Starting on 12th June 2025, MetaboLights will allow only raw/derived data files and compressed versions of raw/derived data folders (e.g. .d, .raw, or any NMR raw data folder)**.
-If your study includes raw data folders, please compress each folder **individually** using a ZIP utility before submission.  **A zip file containing multiple raw folders is not allowed.**
+- [X] **Starting on 12th June 2025, MetaboLights will accepts only raw/derived data files and compressed versions of raw/derived data folders (e.g. .d, .raw, or any NMR raw data folder)**.
+If your study includes raw data folders, please compress each folder **individually** using a ZIP utility before submission.  **A zip file containing multiple raw folders is not accepted.**

 - [X] Organize your supplementary, raw and derived data files on your local storage.
 Create subfolders if needed. **Subfolder names MUST comply with filename pattern**.
 Ensure subfolder names contain only letters (a–z, A–Z), numbers (0–9), hyphens (-), underscores (_), or dots (.)